National Trust Database - Search Results

 Former Mayday Hills Hospital, Albert Road, Beechworth, INDIGO SHIRE

-Contribution to landscape of historic garden Aesthetic value Historical value This is one of Victoria's most aesthetically pleasing driveway avenues of this species and it extends for 120m.
-Mayday Hills Hospital was developed as the Beechworth Lunatic Asylum in 1864-67 with gardens and grounds laid out at this time and rejuvenated since 1913.
-The collection of mature trees and plants is exceptional with many dating from the mid to late nineteenth century and ... more
+Horticultural value Contribution to landscape of historic garden Particularly old Outstanding size Aesthetic value Historic value This specimen was planted alongside the Perimeter Road that passes the heritage HaHa wall at Mayday Hills Mayday Hills Hospital was developed as the Beechworth Lunatic Asylum in 1864-67 with gardens and grounds laid out at this time and rejuvenated since 1913.
+The collection of mature trees and plants is exceptional with ... more

 Quercus robur